zandi2247/Securing_Database/README.md

-# Securing_Databases In this project I demonstrate my knowledge of securing databases by creating a user, granting them specific privileges,dropping a user, creating the initial password, updating password from the administrator panel, and creating a local instance for an "app".
+# Securing_Databases In this project I demonstrate my knowledge of securing databases by creating a user, granting them specific privileges,dropping a user, revoking privileges, creating the initial password, updating password from the administrator panel, and creating a local instance for an "app".